-Community Agro-Vet Entrepreneurs (CAVEs)
+Community Agro vet Entrepreneurs (CAVEs)

 Community-based entrepreneurs are trained in basic technical knowledge and skills on livestock and crop production; they provide extension, animal health services and related input supplies to their community in a sustainable way.
-These CAVEs also support self-help group (SHG) members in improving their animal management skills and using their own land as demonstration farms.
-CAVEs can build steady client bases for their services and products through these relationships.
+These CAVEs also support Self Help Group (SHG) members in improving their animal management skills and use their own land as demonstration farms.
+Through these relationships, CAVEs can build steady client bases for their services and products.
 This opportunity attracts the youth to agribusiness, reducing their migration to cities.
-Both the communities and CAVEs can benefit from each other by doing the following:
+Both the communities and CAVE can benefit from each other by doing the following:

-- Business contracts with SHGs and Cooperatives for creating win-win situations, which will ensure both market and supplies for the producer farmers. - Introduction to business expansion: Start from a small to modest scale, depending on the capacity of the farmers in the community.
-It is also guided by the market potential of the commodities or produce.
-The higher the market potential, the lesser the associated risks are. - · Learn the business as a continuous process and then expand it by reinvesting the profit.
+- Business contracts with SHGs and Cooperatives for creating win-win situation, which will ensure both market and supplies for the producer farmers. - Introduction to expansion of business: Start from small to modest scale depending on capacity of the farmers in the community.
+It is also guided by market potential of the commodities or produce.
+The higher the market potential, the lesser the associated risks are. - Learn the business as a continuous process and then expand it by reinvesting the profit.